Aeschyl/Lodestar/README.md

 Moreover, in the distance section, the app provides two options of deciding how far the user is willing to go:

 1. The first one is a simple slider that lets the user decide how far they are willing to go (ranging from 1 mile to 20 miles)
-2. The second one gameifies the app and improves user experience by providing the option of drawing a box or circle around their location letting them decide how far they are willing to go (not yet implemented)

 ### Tools used